Weak units, universal cells, and coherence via universality for bicategories: Merge-bicategories and higher morphisms

 whenever the left-hand side is defined for 0-cells $x$ in $X$ and $y$ in $Y$, and 2-cells $p, q$ in $X$ and $p',q'$ in $Y$, and

 whenever the two sides are well-defined.
-In the diagrams (\ref{grayproduct2}), (\ref{grayproduct3}), a number of ``squares'' $c\boxtimes b'_j$, $c \boxtimes a'_i$, or $a_i \boxtimes c'$, $b_j \boxtimes c'$ is implied. \end{itemize} We extend this construction to pairs of morphisms $f: X \to X'$, $g: Y \to Y'$, by defining $(f\boxtimes g)(x \boxtimes y) := f(x)\boxtimes g(y)$ on generators, and extending freely to generic cells. \end{cons} \begin{dfn} We call the merge-bicategory $X \boxtimes Y$, as defined in Construction \ref{cons:laxgray}, the \emph{lax Gray product} of $X$ and $Y$. \end{dfn} \begin{prop} The lax Gray product defines a monoidal structure on $\mrgpol$, whose unit is the merge-bicategory $1$ with a single 0-cell and no 1-cells or 2-cells. \end{prop} \begin{proof} (Sketch.)
-The diagrams composable with the merge operations are precisely the regular 2-globes of \cite[Section 3.2]{hadzihasanovic2017algebra}; this allows us to realise $\mrgpol$ as a reflective subcategory of the category $\rpol$ of regular polygraphs, as defined there.
+In the diagrams (\ref{grayproduct2}), (\ref{grayproduct3}), a number of ``squares'' $c\tensor b'_j$, $c \tensor a'_i$, or $a_i \tensor c'$, $b_j \tensor c'$ is implied. \end{itemize} We extend this construction to pairs of morphisms $f: X \to X'$, $g: Y \to Y'$, by defining $(f\tensor g)(x \tensor y) := f(x)\tensor g(y)$ on generators, and extending freely to generic cells. \end{cons} \begin{dfn} We call the merge-bicategory $X \tensor Y$, as defined in Construction \ref{cons:laxgray}, the \emph{lax Gray product} of $X$ and $Y$. \end{dfn} \begin{prop} The lax Gray product defines a monoidal structure on $\mrgpol$, whose unit is the merge-bicategory $1$ with a single 0-cell and no 1-cells or 2-cells. \end{prop} \begin{proof} (Sketch.)
+The diagrams composable with the merge operations are classified by the constructible 2-molecules of \cite{hadzihasanovic2018combinatorial}; this allows us to realise $\mrgpol$ as a reflective subcategory of the category $\rpol$ of constructible polygraphs, as defined there.

-Briefly, given a merge-bicategory $X$, we obtain a regular polygraph $\imath X$ whose generating 0-cells, 1-cells and 2-cells are the same as those of $X$, there is a unique generating 3-cell $e_{p,q}: p \to q$ between any two (atomic or non-atomic) 2-cells whose composites in $X$ are equal, and a unique generating $n$-cell, for $n > 3$, between any two $(n-1)$-cells with compatible boundaries.
-Conversely, given a regular polygraph $P$, we obtain a merge-bicategory $\tau P$ whose 0-cells and 1-cells are the same as the generating 0-cells and 1-cells of $P$, and whose 2-cells are all (atomic and non-atomic) 2-cells $p$ of $P$, quotiented by the equation $p = q$ if there exists a 3-cell $p \to q$ or $q \to p$ in $P$; the merge operations are induced by free composition of the generators.
+Briefly, given a merge-bicategory $X$, we obtain a constructible polygraph $\imath X$ whose generators of dimension $n = 0, 1, 2$ are the same as the $n$-cells of $X$, there is a unique 3-dimensional generator $e_{p,q}: p \to q$ between any two diagrams whose composites in $X$ are equal, and a unique $n$-dimensional generator, for $n > 3$, between any two $(n-1)$-dimensional constructible diagrams with compatible boundaries.
+Conversely, given a regular polygraph $P$, we obtain a merge-bicategory $\tau P$ whose 0-cells and 1-cells are the same as the 0 and 1-dimensional generators of $P$, and whose 2-cells are all 2-dimensional constructible diagrams $p$ in $P$, quotiented by the equation $p = q$ if there exists a 3-dimensional generator $p \to q$ or $q \to p$ in $P$; the merge operations are induced by free composition of the generators.